 Should you set yourself up as a sole proprietorship, partnership, Limited Liability Company (LLC), or corporation?
 And if you choose a corporation, do you choose S or C classification for tax purposes?

-Every business is different and deciding which legal form is best for your startup is determined by a number of factors.
-An accountant will help you select the right structure and explain the financial benefits and risks that come with each.
+Every business is different and deciding which legal form is best for yours is determined by a number of factors.
+An experienced accountant will help you select the right structure and explain the financial benefits and risks that come with each.

-Anytime You Have to Deal with Uncle Sam
+You Need an Accountant Anytime You Have to Deal with the US Government

 Even if you’re a sole proprietor with no employees, attempting to file taxes yourself can bring on a panic attack similar to the one you experienced while taking your SATs.
 A qualified accountant doesn’t flinch at the confusing government paperwork and can file your taxes accurately.
 They can also help you stay up to date with the latest tax laws and be your advocate should you ever be audited (which is a lot less likely when you use an accountant!).

-Besides taxes, there are other times your business may need an accountant to help you interact with Uncle Sam.
+Besides taxes, there are other times your business may need an accountant to help you interact with the IRS and other US Government entities.
 For instance, you’ll need to file compliance documents and keep your company status updated with various federal, state, and local agencies.
 An accountant can also help you prepare annual statements of accounts, maintain records of directors, and ensure all employee tax codes are recorded correctly.

 Money coming in… and money going out — Cash flow seems like a simple enough concept, but in reality, it can be quite complex.
 Inadequate cash flow is one of the top reasons small businesses fail.